xnx/pyvalem/README.rst

 The package needs to be installed to run the tests, which grants the testing process another layer of usefulness.

+Docstrings in the project adhere to the numpydoc_ styling.
 The project code is formatted by ``black``.
 Always make sure to format your code before submitting a pull request, by running ``black`` on all your python files.